State Aid for Library Construction Program

 Standard Program Timeline for Libraries

-State Aid for Library Construction follows a multi-year process governed by Education Law ยง273-a and Division of Library Development requirements.
+This program follows a multi year process governed by Education Law ยง273-a and Division of Library Development requirements.

-From early planning to final closeout, a single Construction Aid project may span up to six years.
-Based on required environmental review, historic review, financing steps, and State approval timelines, libraries should expect
+From early planning through final closeout, a single Construction Aid project may span up to six years.
+Based on environmental review, historic review, financing steps, and State approval timelines, libraries should expect

-7 to 16 months of preparation before a project is ready to proceed safely into construction.
+7 to 16 months of preparation before construction may begin.

-not be completed before the System application deadline (typically the end of August or early September each year).
-Only costs incurred after July 1 of the application year are eligible for award funds.
+Projects must not be completed before the System application deadline, typically late August or early September.
+Only costs incurred after July 1 of the application year are eligible.

-- Facilities planning and board approval - Libraries should have a board-approved facilities plan or documented capital priority.
+- Facilities plan and board approval A board approved facilities plan or documented capital priority.

-- SHPO Review - Required if the building is 50 years or older, or if the project involves ground disturbance or demolition.
+- SHPO review Required if the building is 50 years or older, or if work involves ground disturbance or demolition.
 Typical review time is 6 to 8 weeks.
 Approval must be complete before System deadlines.

-Submission of an Intent to Apply is mandatory and is the first formal step in the Construction Aid process.
+The Intent to Apply is mandatory and begins the formal Construction Aid process.
+It allows the System to assess eligibility and make preliminary funding recommendations.

 Intent to Apply requirements